Alejogb1/job-board/blog-data/how-to-extract-a-paragraph--sentence-based-on-a-header-using-nlp.md

 id: "how-to-extract-a-paragraph--sentence-based-on-a-header-using-nlp"
 ---

-alright, so you're looking to pull specific text blocks out of a document based on headers, and you're thinking nlp is the way to go. i've been there, spent more hours than i'd like to remember chasing down similar text extraction problems. it's a common need when dealing with unstructured data and it can be surprisingly tricky to get consistent results. let me tell you my story and hopefully help you out.
+, so you're looking to pull specific text blocks out of a document based on headers, and you're thinking nlp is the way to go. i've been there, spent more hours than i'd like to remember chasing down similar text extraction problems. it's a common need when dealing with unstructured data and it can be surprisingly tricky to get consistent results. let me tell you my story and hopefully help you out.

 years ago i worked on this project, a content management system for a legal firm. they had a huge collection of documents, mainly court filings, with various structures but they all mostly had header-paragraph pairs. and i was tasked to automate extracting information from them: cases, arguments, etc., all neatly tucked under specific headings. i initially went the route of pure regular expressions. it worked, kind of. for simple documents. but then variations would appear: a different font used for the header, a stray newline, an unexpected bullet point or an extra space. the regex pattern broke faster than a cheap usb cable.